FrankLawrence/Obsidian-Vault/University/ETH/System Security/Architectural Support for Security.md

 	- Assumption: Attacker *cannot read secret from memory*

 ## Cold Boot Attack
-Without refreshing DRAM, there is no immediate decay of the data, and data persists longer when cooled down.
+Without refreshing [[DRAM]], there is no immediate decay of the data, and data persists longer when cooled down.

 ![[95179.jpeg|600]]
 1. Unlocking disk stores key on computer RAM when locked
 2. Attacker powers down computer and removes RAM chips